 - Coughing, hiccupping or choking during or after eating

 - A gurgling feeling in the back of the throat after eating

 - Pain in your chest after or during eating

 - A feeling that your food is stuck in your throat or behind your breastbone

-If your doctor recommends further evaluation and testing, Rush has many specialists who can help you get to the root cause of your distress.
-Testing may involve flexible fiberoptic examination of swallowing, or FEES, in which a thin, flexible camera is used to observe the larynx during swallowing.
+- Getting to the root of the problem: If your doctor recommends further evaluation and testing, Rush has many specialists who can help you get to the root cause of your trouble swallowing.
+Testing for dysphagia may involve a flexible fiberoptic examination of swallowing, or FEES, in which a thin, flexible camera is used to observe your larynx during swallowing.

-- Rush’s neurology and neurosurgery program is consistently ranked among the best in the country by U.S. News & World Report.
+- Nationally recognized expertise: Rush University Medical Center's gastroenterology, ear, nose and throat, and neurology and neurosurgery programs are ranked among the nation's best by U.S. News & World Report.